securedatalinks/slate/source/index.html.md

 This operation does not require authentication
 </aside>

-## get last reputation for one or all oracles
+## get last reputation for one oracle

 <a id="opIdreplate"></a>